A toolbox for black hole scattering: Graviton perturbations in partial waves

 and we have the two longitudinal diffeomorphisms in \eqref{eqn:diffeos} to avail.
 One convenient choice is to set the transverse scalar $K$ to zero.
 The diffeomorphism that keeps it fixed to zero can be worked out from \eqref{eqn:transversediffeos} to be one that satisfies

 This implies that $\delta K = - K$ ensuring that there are no transverse degrees of freedom left.

 The last redundant degree of freedom that is left to be fixed can be chosen to be $h_{xy} = 0$.
 We will call this the \textit{traceless gauge} because it is equivalent\footnote{Note that the flat metric $\eta_{ab}$ is off-diagonal in the lightcone coordinates we are working in.} to $\eta^{ab} h_{ab} = 0$.
 An alternative choice was proposed in \cite{Kallosh:2021ors, Kallosh:2021uxa} $x_a \epsilon_{bc} x^c h^{ab}=0$, and was called the generalised Regge-Wheeler gauge.
 As we will find in Section \ref{sec:decouplingGrav}, the traceless gauge has great calculational utility, while it was observed in \cite{Kallosh:2021ors, Kallosh:2021uxa} that the generalised Regge-Wheeler gauge makes the working out of ghost actions simpler.

+\paragraph{Note:} At this point, it is worthwhile making a comment on conventions.
+We use the conventions of \cite{Regge:1957td} in this article.
+In \cite{Martel:2005ir}, it was observed that a combination of various graviton components can be identified to be gauge invariant (see eqn.
+(4.11) in that reference).
+However, in the gauge choice of \cite{Regge:1957td} that we also employ, the gauge invariant mode coincides with the transverse mode $K$.
+This is also exploited in \cite{Kallosh:2021ors, Kallosh:2021uxa}.

 The diffeomorphism that fixes the last gauge degree of freedom should not change the transverse mode we already fixed and therefore, it must satisfy the linearly independent relation $V^{a} \xi_{a} = 0$.
 So, a natural guess for the longitudinal diffeomorphism would be

 To ensure that the second term indeed fixes the trace degree of freedom, we demand that $\delta h_{ab} = - \eta^{ab} \mathfrak{h}_{ab}$ which can be worked out to be

 In Schwarzschild coordinates, this equation can be rewritten as